 MySQL Enterprise Monitor

-MySQL Enterprise Monitor by Oracle is a commercial solution specifically designed for monitoring MySQL databases, offering comprehensive visibility into their performance, availability, and security.
+MySQL Enterprise Monitor by Oracle is a commercial solution designed to monitor MySQL databases, providing comprehensive visibility into their performance, availability, and security.

 Key Features